 Unexpected reversing: A car reverses quickly without checking all around to make sure it’s clear.
 You’re hard enough to see already when people are looking for you.
 Imagine the risks when the driver is not even looking!

 What Do I Do After A Bicycle Accident?

 After a car accident these are the steps you need to take:

-The general rule is, you have two years from the date of the accident to file a lawsuit. ((California Code of Civil Procedure 335.1))
+The general rule under California Code of Civil Procedure 335.1 states you have two years from the date of the accident to file a lawsuit in bicycle accident cases.

 This is called the statute of limitations.
 If the person who caused the accident happens to work for the government, then you have 6 months from the date of the accident to file a claim against the responsible government agency.